NYU MSK Gala

 SLL consists of six interactive cases developed by a panel of pediatric child abuse experts.
 All six cases depict real life situations that are re-enacted by professional actors and played out in a self-directed learning environment.
 Each case addresses a different type of physical abuse that may be encountered in a primary care practice and takes the learner beyond reporting and into the investigative process.
 Users who complete all six cases are eligible for eight Category I CME credits.

-The program is currently undergoing evaluation by a group of pediatricians - launch is anticipated for late 2014.
+The program is currently undergoing evaluation by a group of pediatricians - launch is anticipated for early 2015.

 Digital Case Studies in Palliative Care is a series of documentary vignettes showing interactions between palliative care teams and their patients at NYU Langone Medical Center and Weill Cornell Medical Center.
 To produce the vignettes, our crew shadowed the palliative care teams on their rounds, filming patients and caregivers who gave their consent to be included in the project.
 LAB, along with our collaborators at Weill Cornell Medical College, has screened material from the project in a series of small groups of health care trainees and professionals.
 Work is currently ongoing to craft this footage into a teaching tool for health care professionals.

 We start with the story.
 We immerse ourselves in our subjects, conducting research, interviews, developing outlines, treatments, scripts and manuscripts which we weave into a visual design.
 We tailor our content for each platform to produce integrated campaigns best suited to our subjects.

 There’s more than one way to tell the story.
 Some of our projects are created in multiple formats.
 Feelings Need Check Ups Too, an interactive resource, includes a web component, a printed tool kit, and posters, all designed and produced by our team.
 The Influenza Management Toolkit includes printed information about influenza, prevention checklists, and DVDs of case studies highlighting facilities that successfully contained outbreak.